Associate Professor of Human Development and Social Policy | Chair of IPR’s Program on Education Policy

 Filiz-Ozbay, E., J. Guryan, K. Hyndman, M. Kearney, and E. Ozbay.
 2013.
 Do lottery payments induce savings behavior?
 Evidence from the lab.
 Journal of Public Economics 126: 1–24.

 Guryan, J., and K. Charles.
 2013.
 Taste-based or statistical discrimination: The economics of discrimination returns to its roots.
 Economic Journal 123(572): F417–F432.

 Charles, K., and J. Guryan.
 2011.
 Studying discrimination: Fundamental challenges and recent progress.
 Annual Review of Economics 3(1): 479–511.

 Guryan, J., and M. Kearney.
 2010.
 Is lottery gambling addictive?
 American Economic Journal: Economic Policy 2(3): 90–110.

 Guryan, J., K. Kroft, and M. Notowidigdo.
 2009.
-Peer effect in the workplace: Evidence form random groupings in professional golf tournaments.
-American Journal of Applied Economics 1(4): 34-68.
+Peer effect in the workplace: Evidence from random groupings in professional golf tournaments.
+American Journal of Applied Economics 1(4): 34–68.

 Guryan, J., and K. Charles.
 2008.
 Prejudice and wages: An empirical assessment of Becker’s The Economics of Discrimination.
 Journal of Political Economy 116(5): 773–809.